corda/corda-docs/content/en/docs/corda-os/4.6/cordapp-build-systems.md

 * `ext.corda_release_version` defines the version of Corda itself.
 * `ext.corda_gradle_plugins_version` defines the version of the Corda Gradle Plugins.
 * `ext.quasar_version` defines the version of Quasar, a library that we use to implement the flow framework.
+* `ext.quasar_classifier` is used with `quasar_version` to set the version and classifier of the Quasar agent that the `quasar-utils` plugin will use; if `quasar_classifier` is not set as shown below, Gradle may not be able to resolve Quasar-related dependencies correctly.
 * `ext.kotlin_version` defines the version of Kotlin (if using Kotlin to write your CorDapp).

 The current versions used are as follows: